-Data were gathered through semi-structured individual interviews (n=26) and joint interviews (n=1, 2 participants), reflecting colleagues wished to be interviewed together.
+Data were gathered through semistructured individual interviews (n = 26) and joint interviews (n = 1, 2 participants), reflecting that colleagues wished to be interviewed together.
 An interview guide was developed (Appendix A).
 Participants provided brief demographic information.
 Participants in the two participating DHBs were invited to share local policies and guidelines.

-Interviews ranged from 33-92 minutes (average=59 minutes).
-Several participants emailed the researchers after the interview adding reflections.
+Interviews ranged from 33 to 92 min (average = 59 min).
+Several participants emailed the researchers after the interview, adding reflections.
 These were included as data.